dj0abr/SSB_HighSpeed_Modem/README.md

 The purpose of this project is to transfer data (pictures...) via a 2,7kHz SSB channel on the narrow band transponder as fast as possible.

 # this is work in progress
-Version 0.1 is working on my linux PC and Odroid SBC.
+Version 0.2 is working on my linux PC, Odroid SBC and Raspberry 4 (3B+)

 # Prerequisites
 * LINUX Desktop PC ... working